 Hyderabad, India

 This wonderful story, along with the thoughtful shares about it, evoked openness and humility in me.
-I felt encouraged and empowered to release judgement, not only of others, but also of myself.
+I felt encouraged and empowered to release judgment, not only of others, but also of myself.
 This has made today a pivotal day for me.

 I feel grateful to Gurumayi for helping me move beyond my ego.